-Supported by dedicated, passionate teachers, your daughter will flourish at St Columba’s College through her experience of an innovative, contemporary curriculum that allows her to explore her individual passions while embracing rich learning opportunities that help build the ‘whole’ student.
+Supported by dedicated, passionate teachers, your child will flourish at St Columba’s College through the experience of an innovative, contemporary curriculum that allows for the exploration of individual passions while embracing rich learning opportunities that help build the ‘whole’ student.

 In the early secondary school years, your daughter will have the opportunity to explore a wide range of core subjects, covering all major educational domains.
-From Year 9, she may choose from a range of elective subjects, assisting her to forge a personalised study pathway that will continue into further education or employment.
+From Year 9, your child may choose from a range of elective subjects, assisting in forging a personalised study pathway that will continue into further education or employment.

 The learning programs at Years 7 to 9 build on essential skills and dispositions across all domains and introduce some opportunities to explore individual talents, abilities and areas of interest.
-As well as core subjects in the Mathematics, Science, Humanities, English, Religious Education, Physical Education, Language and the Arts (access the full subject list here), your daughter will also be a part of:
+As well as core subjects in the Mathematics, Science, Humanities, English, Religious Education, Physical Education, Language and the Arts (access the full subject list here), your child will also be a part of:

-In Year 7, your child will participate in Design, Code and Create, a program that offers a variety of activities that enable her to develop her digital literacy skills.
-She will come to understand what it means to be an ethical user of digital technology.
+In Year 7, your child will participate in Design, Code and Create, a program that offers a variety of activities that develop digital literacy skills.
+Students will come to understand what it means to be an ethical user of digital technology.

-She’ll also learn about Internet safety and create a presentation that serves as a public service announcement about the importance of Internet safety and computer security.
-Your daughter will begin to develop an awareness of coding and computer networks.
+Students also learn about Internet safety and create a presentation that serves as a public service announcement about the importance of Internet safety and computer security.
+Your child will begin to develop an awareness of coding and computer networks.

-In the second part of the course, she will develop storyboards and scripts, and create short movies relating to a designated concept.
+In the second part of the course, students will develop storyboards and scripts, and create short movies relating to a designated concept.

-Fiontar is a Year 8 interdisciplinary program that aims to create learning opportunities for your daughter to develop future-focused skills (learning, communicating and thinking) and general capabilities through exposure to global contexts and problems.
-Your daughter will be challenged to become a resilient learner, as well as, demonstrate a love of learning, educational endeavour, a deepening of her personal faith, and a commitment to justice.
+Fiontar is a Year 8 interdisciplinary program that aims to create learning opportunities for your child to develop future-focused skills (learning, communicating and thinking) and general capabilities through exposure to global contexts and problems.
+Your child will be challenged to become a resilient learner, as well as, demonstrate a love of learning, educational endeavour, a deepening of personal faith, and a commitment to justice.